Dirac geometry II: Coherent cohomology: Dirac stacks

 is an equivalence by the proof of \cref{lemma:scheme_a_colimit_of_its_basis_stable_under_intersection}.
 Thus, we can bootstrap our way from affine Dirac schemes to general Dirac schemes in the same way as we did in the proof of \cref{proposition:sheaf_represented_by_a_scheme_is_accessible_and_hence_a_stack}. \end{proof}

 A small diagram $X \colon K \to \Sch$ may not admit a colimit, and even if it does, then the colimit is generally not meaningful.
 Instead, it is the colimit of the composite diagram $h(X) \colon K \to \sheaves(\Aff)$, which always exists, that is meaningful.
-We show, however, that if $K$ is static (that is, equivalent to a set) then the two colimits do agree.
+We show, however, that if $K$ is static, then the two colimits do agree.

 \begin{addendum} The functor $h \colon \Sch \to \sheaves(\Aff)$ preserves coproducts. \end{addendum}

 \begin{proof} The functor in question preserves finite coproducts, so it suffices to show that for a small family of Dirac schemes $(X_k)_{k \in K}$, the canonical map